johnlpage/aggsha256/README.md

 The Challenge here is to implement sha256 hashing in MongoDB aggregation, this is not a native primitive.

 I previously did this as part of a bitcoin miner in aggreagtion so this is extracting it as a standalone function.
+That included fixing a bunch of bugs that it has in the general case and also prepating the data using aggregation rather just running the hash rounds.

 This is convert the following from SQL `